top of page

 how to incident report

-Peter Sandru is an Instructor & Co-Founder of NDIL with over 15 years working in security.
+Peter Sandru is an Instructor & Co-Founder of NDIL with over 16 years working in security and as a Vancouver Private Investigator.
 Peter has spent more than a decade conducting security operations throughout the world, primarily for corporations, law firms, and government agencies.
 Peter has assisted in the creation of numerous security training programs in various capacities.

 bottom of page